rozek/javascript-interface-library/README.md

 ## Usage within Svelte ##

-For Svelte, it is recommended to import the module within a "module script".
+For Svelte, it is recommended to import the module in a module context.
 From then on, its exports may be used as usual:

 ```
 <script context="module">